 In the early 1990s we commenced providing barbeques twice a year on a Sunday evening, subsequently increased to four nights per year and then increased to bi-monthly.
 In 2015, our Club committed to this project on a monthly basis.
 In Jun 2018, the Club had to reduce our commitment to quarterly due to other commitments.

-The clients of Fred’s Van look forward to coming because we provide a different meal for them.
+The clients of Fred’s Van look forward to our attendance because we provide a different meal for them.

-If you have any enquiries regarding this project, please contact Lion Andrew Stacey on 0410 544 748.
+If you have any enquiries regarding this project, please Contact Us.